 Without round 4 CFPF funding, the City will not be able to complete a full citywide inventory of the existing stormwater conveyance system and, consequently, will not be able to perform hydraulic modeling of the citywide existing conveyance system.
 Further, without the requested 3rd party maintenance assistance, the City does not have the personnel and resources to provide prompt maintenance of the identified maintenance deficiencies of the stormwater system.
-Therefore, modeling of the City's existing stormwater system will rely on assumptions and not be as accurate of an assessment of hydraulic capacity.
-Further, if the Round 4 CFPF maintenance funding is not provided, the City will need to schedule the identified maintenance issues over a long period of time, thereby delaying immediate improvements to the hydraulic capacity due to deferred maintenance needs.
-In addition, the City's downtown area has repeatedly been plagued with flooding associated in the areas that drain to the three (3) identified outfalls with non-operational flap gates.
+The City will need to schedule the identified maintenance issues over a long period of time, thereby delaying immediate improvements to the hydraulic capacity.
+In addition, the City's downtown area has repeatedly been plagued with flooding associated in the areas that drain to the three (3) identified vital outfalls with non-operational flap gates.
 Without the requested funding, the flap gate replacement and associated dredging will be delayed until the City can designate funding for the effort, delaying the flood risk reduction.